 GeneCards Summary for SEMG1 Gene

 SEMG1 (Semenogelin I) is a Protein Coding gene.
-Diseases associated with SEMG1 include motion sickness.
+Diseases associated with SEMG1 include motion sickness and male infertility.
 Among its related pathways are Transport to the Golgi and subsequent modification and Activated PKN1 stimulates transcription of AR (androgen receptor) regulated genes KLK2 and KLK3.
 GO annotations related to this gene include structural molecule activity.
 An important paralog of this gene is SEMG2.